AnalyticsLover/Google-Analytics-Bellabeat-CaseStudy/README.md

 # Google-Analytics-Bellabeat-CaseStudy
-This repository showcases an in-depth analysis for the Bellabeat case study, as part of the Google Data Analytics Capstone Project.
-The project focuses on analyzing user activity, steps, and sleep patterns using datasets from Fitabase.
+This repository showcases an in-depth analysis for the Bellabeat case study, as part of the Google Data Analytics Certification Capstone Project.
+The project focuses on analyzing user activity and sleep tracking data to discover trends and patterns using datasets from Fitabase.
+The EDA includes comprehensive data cleaning, SQL queries, data manipulation and detailed visualizations created using Tableau, Python, and R, all derived from Fitabase datasets.